Retirement should be the longest holiday of your life, so many of us will be looking at ways we can boost our income when we stop work.

 Book my free call

-The report shows that a further 18% of adults are on track to afford a ‘minimum’ lifestyle in retirement to cover basics such as food and bills, while leaving them with some disposable income.
+The report shows that a further 48% of adults are on track to afford a ‘minimum’ lifestyle in retirement.
+A minimum standard of living in retirement would allow you to cover basics such as food and bills, while leaving you with some disposable income.
+Worryingly, 35% of people are on track to end up with a lower-than-minimum retirement lifestyle.

 The research is based on a survey of more than 5,000 British adults who were asked about their preparations for retirement and their expectations of post-work life.

-The report estimated that around a third (36%) of adults are likely to be able to enjoy a ‘comfortable’ lifestyle in retirement, with an annual income of at least £43,100, which should be enough to pay for luxuries including several holidays a year and includes the State Pension.
-The remaining 11% are on track to experience a ‘moderate’ standard of living in retirement.
+The report estimated that only 14% of adults currently making default auto-enrolment contributions into their pension are likely to be able to afford a ‘comfortable’ lifestyle in retirement.
+This would require them to have an annual income of at least £43,900, which should be enough to pay for luxuries including several holidays a year and include the State Pension.
+The remaining 3% are on track to experience a ‘moderate’ standard of living in retirement.

 The State Pension often forms the bedrock of people’s retirement income.
-The new full State Pension is currently £221.20 a week in the 2024/25 tax year, and is set to increase by £472 in April 2025, in line with wages growth, whilst the basic State Pension will increase by £363 a year in 2025, from £169.50 a week to £176.45.
-Find out more in our article What will the State Pension be in 2025?
+The new full State Pension is currently £230.25 a week in the 2025/26 tax year, whilst the basic State Pension is £176.45 a week.
+Find out more in our article What is the State Pension in 2025?

 Ways to boost your income in retirement